Skip to content

 Birkin: The Core Line

-Born from a 1984 Air France encounter between Jane Birkin and CEO Jean-Louis Dumas.
-What began as a sketch on an airsickness bag became the world's most coveted handbag.
+The Birkin launched in 1984, following a chance encounter between Jane Birkin and Hermès CEO Jean-Louis Dumas on an Air France flight.
+What began as a sketch became the most recognized handbag in the world.

 25 Highest Premium